raehik/box-tanks/DESIGN.md

 Pre-coding
 ----------

-  * The game's name will be "Box Tanks" (TODO: make sure that this fits whatever we decide on for requirements)
+  * The game's name will be 'Box Tanks'
   * The game will be written in Javascript!!!
+  * The game will be browser-based
+  * The game should be downloadable

 Classes